-In preparation for the Senior BYOD program, Grade 4 focus on developing ICT safe usage practices, coding, research and touch typing skills.
+In preparation for the Senior BYOD program, Grade Four focus on developing ICT safe usage practices, coding, research and touch typing skills.

-Grade 4 students are fortunate to have a number of opportunities throughout the year to participate in out of school experiences, enhancing classroom learning.
-Across the year students will have visited CERES, Werribee Zoo, Moondah Beach, local walks, an end of year celebration and Phillip Island Adventure Resort (2 night camp).
+Grade Four students are fortunate to have a number of opportunities throughout the year to participate in out of school experiences, enhancing classroom learning.
+Across the year students will have visited CERES, Werribee Zoo, Moondah Beach, local walks, an end of year celebration and Phillip Island Adventure Resort (Two night camp).

-- Kitchen Garden Program conducted in term 1
+- Kitchen Garden Program conducted in Term One

 - Added responsibility as a Buddy mentor